Continuous Auth

 Step 2: Configure Semantic Release

-You should configure Semantic Release following the default instructions.
+You should following the default instructions.
 Then once it's completely set up you should add @continuous-auth/semantic-release-npm as a dev-dependency to your project.
+You do not need to configure a GITHUB_TOKENas that will be provided automatically by CFA.

 yarn add @continuous-auth/semantic-release-npm --dev